Strawberry Jam

 Canning Instructions

-- Prepare the water-bath canner by filling with water and let simmer while you are making the jam.
-Place jars in canner to keep them hot.
+- Prepare the water-bath canner by filling it with water and letting it simmer while you are making the jam.
+Place jars in the canner to keep them hot.

 - Process for 10 minutes for pint-size jars or smaller.
-(If you are over 1000 feet above sea level in elevation, see Altitude Adjustment Chart) Turn off heat and let jars rest in canner for 5 minutes.
+(If you are over 1000 feet above sea level in elevation, see the Altitude Adjustment Chart) Turn off the heat and let the jars rest in the canner for 5 minutes.

-- Remove the jars from the canner, using a jar remover.
+- Using a jar remover, remove the jars from the canner.
 Place them on a kitchen cloth, on a heat-safe surface to cool for 12-24 hours.

-- Remove the rings, check the seals and wash the jars in hot soapy water.
+- Remove the rings, check the seals, and wash the jars in hot soapy water.
 Label the jars with the contents and date.
-Refrigerate any jars that did not seal properly and use within 2 months.
+Refrigerate any jars that did not seal properly and use them within 2 months.

 NOTES